Health and Care Act 2022

-The Health and Care Act is an Act of the Parliament of the United Kingdom, which is intended to dismantle many of the structures established by the Health and Social Care Act 2012.
+The Health and Care Act 2022 (c.
+31) is an act of the Parliament of the United Kingdom, which was created to dismantle many of the structures established by the Health and Social Care Act 2012.
 Many of the proposals were drafted under the leadership of Simon Stevens and are intended to reinforce the ambitions of the NHS Long Term Plan.

 It was introduced into the House of Commons in July 2021 and was the first substantial health legislation in the premiership of Boris Johnson.
 It was proposed to take effect in April 2022, but in December 2021 it was reported that implementation would be delayed until July 2022.

+The legislation provided for a lifetime £86,000 cap on the amount anyone in England would have to spend on their social care.
+It was originally planned that the cap would be introduced in October 2023, but in the 2022 autumn statement the Chancellor of the Exchequer, Jeremy Hunt, announced it would be delayed until October 2025.
+In July 2024 the new Chancellor, Rachel Reeves, announced her decision to cancel the introduction of the cap on social care costs entirely.

-The Act
+The act

-The Act puts integrated care systems on a statutory footing, and merges NHS England and NHS Improvement.
-It provides for the Care Quality Commission to assess how local authorities deliver their adult social care functions.
+The act put integrated care systems on a statutory footing, and merged NHS England and NHS Improvement.
+It provided for the Care Quality Commission to assess how local authorities deliver their adult social care functions.
 The Department of Health and Social Care launched a consultation on a proposed new 'provider selection regime' in 2022.
-This took effect with the passing of the Act and effectively ends the NHS internal market as NHS commissioners will no longer be automatically obliged to put clinical services out to tender.
-It includes provisions which would give the Secretary of State for Health and Social Care more power to direct NHS agencies, including NHS England and Improvement, and over "notifiable" service changes, which will be defined in regulations.
+This took effect with the passing of the act, and effectively ended the NHS internal market as NHS commissioners are no longer automatically obliged to put clinical services out to tender.
+It includes provisions which give the Secretary of State for Health and Social Care more power to direct NHS agencies, including NHS England and Improvement, and over "notifiable" service changes, which are to be defined in regulations.
 If ministers "call in" a reconfiguration proposal for review, they must make a final decision within six months.
-It establishes an integrated care board and an integrated care partnership in every part of England.
+It established an integrated care board and an integrated care partnership in every part of England.
 Each board is required to have, as a minimum: